What is Giving Compass?

 Giving Compass' Take:

-• High quality data could help the U.S. have more equitable higher education policies to prepare students for the changing workforce, which will highly prioritize credentials.
+• Luis Cruz argues that high quality data could help the U.S. have more equitable higher education policies to prepare students for the changing workforce, which will highly prioritize credentials.

 • How can philanthropists and tech experts work in tandem to provide data network solutions that can help inform policy?
 Can we utilize data to inform other policies outside of higher education?